boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

       of the corresponding bit is 0.

 : Options are mapped to bits according to their option numbers.
-  TCP option kind 0 corresponds to the least-significant bit in the tcpOptionsFull IE while kind 255 corresponds to the most-significant bit of the IE. This approach allows an observer to export any observed TCP option even if it does support that option and without requiring updating a mapping table.
+  TCP option Kind 0 corresponds to the least-significant bit in the tcpOptionsFull IE while Kind 255 corresponds to the most-significant bit of the IE. This approach allows an observer to export any observed TCP option even if it does support that option and without requiring updating a mapping table.